ulmefors/home/_posts/2020-12-28-joule-perspective.md

 title: Perspective published in Joule
 ---

-I am thankful to have been part of a team writing a forward-looking Perspective on the future of data-driven battery research with focus on improved safety.
-The collaboration with co-authors from NREL, MIT, Tsinghua, and Imperial College is published in the academic journal Joule.
+I am delighted to have been part of a team writing a forward-looking Perspective on the future of data-driven battery research with focus on improved safety.
+The Perspective was a collaboration with co-authors from NREL, MIT, Tsinghua, and Imperial College and is now available in the academic journal Joule.
 The full text can be accessed at [The Application of Data-Driven Methods and Physics-Based Learning for Improving Battery Safety](https://authors.elsevier.com/c/1cJkV925JEDTNQ).

 One of the most intriguing sections (Practical Implementation for Commercial Applications) takes inspiration from the field of robotics and automation research where a neural network is used to combine data from simulation and real-world experiments to achieve high accuracy with comparatively small datasets.
 Further resources for a deeper dive into this approach[^1] is available through the KTH twitter account.